jonatanocr/p6_snowtricks/README.md

 ### 3. Configuration and dependencies
 ```
 cd p6_snowtricks
-edit .env.exemple to .env file to match your configuration
+# edit .env.exemple to .env file to match your configuration
+# to configure the email, you can follow this documentation https://symfony.com/doc/current/mailer.html#installation

 # make Composer install the project's dependencies into vendor/
 composer install
 ```